Thank you to our 2018 Bluebonnet Rescue Horse Training Challenge Coordinator Casey Waldrop, the volunteer crew, competitors, sponsors, and the judges!

 - Showcase the training abilities of Bluebonnet foster homes

 - Produce horses who are ready to go to work for their adopters

-The competition is open to any BEHS member who applies to foster and is approved, as well as professional trainers whose property is inspected and approved.
+The competition is open to any BEHS member who applies to foster and is approved, as well as professional trainers.
 If you are not currently an approved foster home or BEHS member, join the rescue and download a fostering application to begin the process.